goodnekk/Peer-Parts/readme.md

 ## About
-The *Peer Parts* project explores the possibility of a [emergent](http://en.wikipedia.org/wiki/Emergence), distributed [construction set](http://en.wikipedia.org/wiki/Construction_set).
+The *Peer Parts* project explores the possibility of an [emergent](http://en.wikipedia.org/wiki/Emergence), distributed [construction set](http://en.wikipedia.org/wiki/Construction_set).
 Where traditional construction sets rely heavily on standardization and meticulous top-down design, *Peer Parts* proposes a radically different approach.
 It relies primarily on an open source CAD system that allows anyone to contribute, share and manufacture parts and assemblies.
 The network facilitates a certain resonance between disparate design efforts that enables ultimate inter-operability.
 There are several ways that this wil work:

 ### Parametrics and interfaces
 ![parametric](images/parametric.png "parametric")